twumm/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript UI library that makes it super easy to build and render reusable components.
+One major problem react solves is making it easy to render the DOM by using its own virtual DOM (a DOM built on top of the regular DOM).
+It updates the page to be displayed by checking the difference between the old virtual DOM and the new virtual DOM.
+This method makes it possible for React to push changes to specified elements without affecting the entire page.

 - [ ] What does it mean to _think_ in react?

+Thinking in react means knowing how state flows in an application and how to easily compose your components.

 - [ ] Describe state.

+State in React refers to 'mutable' parts of an app.
+These can be all sort of data(user and app data) which can be manipulated and displayed as new or modified objects.

 - [ ] Describe props.

+Props in React are simply immutable properties or attributes a component can carry around.
+It can be transferred from parent to children components.

 ## Project Set Up